 A student who becomes injured or ill during the school day should request permission from the teacher to go to the office.
 The office staff will determine whether the student should remain in school or go home.
 No student will be released from school without proper parental permission.
 (Board Policy 5340)

-If a student comes to school exhibiting symptoms related to COVID-19 or a fever of 100.4 or higher, the student will be isolated and the parent will be called to pick up their child.
-After seeing the nurse or health aide, it will be determined whether the student needs to go home, remain temporarily in the Office, or return to class.
+If a student comes to school exhibiting a fever of 100.4 or higher, a parent will be called to pick up their child.

 HOMEBOUND INSTRUCTION